Fletcher-Alderton/FloatingNotes/Obsidian.md

 ### Notes Not Appearing in Obsidian
 - **Refresh vault**: In Obsidian, press `Ctrl/Cmd + R` to refresh
-- **Check folder path**: Ensure FloatingNotes is saving to the correct vault folder
+- **Check folder path**: Ensure Floating Notes is saving to the correct vault folder
 - **File permissions**: Make sure Obsidian has read access to the folder

 ### Sync Delays